Graham at 13 w 2 d:Jake at 7 w 2 d:

 Which is an incredibly dour and introspective way to start off a post that says OMG!
 We had a baby!!!
 A beautiful, wonderful, healthy little boy named Jacob.
 He made it past his brother's gestational age by about a week and a half, and comes in swinging at 4 lbs 13 oz.
 He is in the NICU for now, but doing so so so so well.

-y think it wouldn't be?
+It is just, this is hard.
+Did I actually think it wouldn't be?
 I guess in the whirlwind of emotions and tasks and events since my water broke, we decided that oh, this was so much easier the second time around.
 And hey, we're at home this time, and not living out of a suitcase!
 And we know what to expect!
 And pshaw, we know our way around a NICU.
 We know from feeds and residuals, from infiltrates and head ultrasounds.
 We know for sure that everything works out okay, that babies like this turn into boys like Graham, smart beyond words, happy, healthy, beautiful.

 Except that, no. This is just as hard.
 This is just as emotionally draining, to go home without your baby.
 To not know him.
 To not be able to hold him, because he needs his time under those bright blue lights.
 To be so careful with his fragile little old man preemie body.
 To watch him tire so quickly.
 Even though he is one of the healthiest in his pod, even as we listen to the nurses tell us to "get ready!" for him to come home, even as we feel the sadness of the other parents in the pod with sicker babies who will still be there after Jake has come and gone.
 Even then, it is still so freaking hard.

-ut.
+But.
 BUT.
 He is here, and he is healthy, and lovely, and obviously already following the trend of babies in our family who are unlike their parents in that he is so calm, so mellow and sweet.
 And even though there is all this, we fall a little more in love every day.

 Saturday, February 28, 2009